GetStream/javascript-beginner-guide/setup-guide.md

 In this guide two channel types are used: 'livestream' and 'messaging'.
 More information on channel types may be found later on in this guide.

-Create a 'livestream' channel, and give it an id of 'lobby'.
+Instantiate a 'livestream' channel with `channel()` and give it an id of 'lobby'.

 1. Create and watch a channel: